 Solar farms have long been a target for criminals, mainly because of the remote locations they typically occupy and the value of their component parts.
 Both new solar farms and those already in operation need to consider the facility’s security as a top priority.
 Whether it’s reducing the risk of theft, trespass, or damage, site security should form a vital part of any operations and maintenance contract.
 Solar Farm Surveillance should be included in this contract, as it can both deter and prevent crimes before they happen.
+With that being said, the need for critical infrastructure surveillance continues to grow.

 The good news is that advances in technology have meant advances in surveillance, especially remote surveillance.
 Advanced monitoring systems and video analytics mean that facility operators can keep an eye on the solar farm no matter how remote the location is, from virtually anywhere in the world.
 It also means that they can deploy security if an unauthorized activity is detected, and gauge the difference between a true threat and a more benign entity (for example, an animal) near the perimeter before alerting the authorities.